 Cut to December, and we’re off to Stansted airport at silly o’clock.
 I’d never been to Stansted before, nor had I flown with the aviation great known as Ryanair.
 I hadn’t been to Budapest either, so this was a trip full of new experiences!

 Within a day, it sky-rocketed to being one of my favourite European cities – up there with Rome and Prague.
-Although I was actually underwhelmed by Chain Bridge and Buda Castle, the Parliament building and the Szechenyi baths MORE than made up for them.
+Although I was actually underwhelmed by some of the more famous landmarks such as Chain Bridge and Buda Castle, other places like the Parliament building, Fishermen’s Bastion and the Szechenyi baths MORE than made up for them.